dasniko/keycloak-reactjs-demo/README.md

 ## Backend service

-For convenience, I provide a backend service running at the location specified in [`setupProxy.js`](./src/setupProxy.js) file.
+For convenience, I provide a working backend service, providing the data, running on AWS Lambda.
+It should work and be available out of the box.

 However, there's also a swagger spec ([`backend-swagger-spec.yml`](./backend-swagger-spec.yml)) providing the API of the needed backend, so you can spin up a service on your own.
 The URLs in the `securityDefinitions` section shows my local Keycloak setup, you have to adjust this possibly!